About: False protections that create more pain

-Our primary essence of courage, love or wisdom determines our Personality Type, which will correspondingly be a Will, Emotion or Reason Type.
+Our primary essence is what determines our Personality Type.
+It will correspondingly be a Will, Emotion or Reason Type.
 Be careful to not mistakenly conclude that only Reason Types are smart, only Will Types have willpower, or only Emotion Types have feelings.
 Everyone contains the essence of all three divine qualities, but we each lead with one.

 Personality Type Will Emotion Reason